 Transactional infrastructure is not suited for processing large amounts of data for analytics.
 In this talk, participants will learn about data architecture fundamentals and get deep insights into building an enterprise-grade data lake with a business intelligence frontend on AWS, using AWS analytics services such as Glue, Athena, Lake Formation, Kinesis and QuickSight.

-(While the demo is based on AWS, the fundamental concepts are transferable to other environments.)
+(While the presentation is based on AWS, the fundamental concepts are transferable to other environments.)

 Alex is a Senior Solutions Architect at AWS with 20 years of IT experience in expert and leadership roles.
 He is a strong advocate of agile and DevOps practices, and he enjoys seeing serverless, cloud-native and event-driven architectures deployed at scale.